-7.2 Fungal/Bacterial Growth
+8.4 Fungal/Bacterial Growth

-Fungal and bacterial growth cannot occur on the rubber or polyurethane of the composite mix.
+Fungal and bacterial growth cannot occur on wet pour rubber or polyurethane of the composite mix.
 Rather, when regular maintenance is not carried out, dirt and organic material builds up in the open pores of the matrix.
 When this situation occurs and the surface is in a shady and/or damp location, then bacterial growth can occur on this deleterious material.
 This is not a product failure but a result of lack of maintenance.
 It can be easily rectified by power washing and using a solution of 1% copper sulphate in water or by applying most mild bleaching agents.

-7.3 Tonal Changes
+8.5 Tonal Changes

-Due to the nature of the Site Mix Colour system, tonal changes can occur from time to time.
+Due to the nature of wet pour Site Mix Colour system, tonal changes can occur from time to time.
 This can be caused by differing dust levels in raw materials, changes in relative humidity or UV changes during the course of the application day.
 This should not be considered a fault of the product.
 Most tonal differences will dissipate to a more even colour over the course of time.
 All Precoated SBR, EPDM, TPV and Thermal Plastic granules are manufactured items and like most building materials will be subject to slight tonal changes between batches.

-7.4 Yellowing
+8.6 Yellowing

-Yellowing of the top surface is sometimes noticeable when using standard aromatic polyurethane binders.
-The yellow coloured polyurethane will react with the UV rays and can affect light blue, light grey and some other colours, changing their visual appearance.
+Yellowing of the wet pour rubber's top surface is sometimes noticeable when using standard aromatic polyurethane binders.
+The yellow-coloured polyurethane will react with the UV rays and can affect light blue, light grey and some other colours, changing their visual appearance.
 This is only the very minor top skim coat and as the surface comes under constant foot traffic and is under constant UV, the exposed polyurethane skin will dissipate in the majority and the original colour will become evident.
 An Aliphatic binder can be used to inhibit the yellowing occurring and is readily available, although at a much higher cost.

-7.5 Fading
+8.7 Fading

-Irrespective of material content, level of UV inhibitors or quality of the EPDM, TPV or Thermal Plastic granules some of the bright organic pigmented colours are not stable under Australia's UV levels.
+Irrespective of material content, level of UV inhibitors or quality of the EPDM, TPV or Thermal Plastic granules some of the bright organic pigmented wet pour rubber colours are not stable under Australia's UV levels.
 Bright Red, Bright Yellow, Orange, Purple and some others will fade dramatically over time.
 All other colours are subject to only minor tonal fading.